 - Several foods that are acid forming are also high in purines

 Whether you are a gout sufferer or someone just trying to lose weight, the common theme of any healthy diet is to replace the wrong foods with the right ones.
 Even more, it is essential to avoid high purine foods and eat more antioxidant-alkalizing foods to help avoid gout symptoms.

-In my case, when I also cut down on acidifying foods like artificial sweeteners, cheese, whole milk, and soda made the biggest improvement.
-My gout attacks were less rapid and explosive, therefore, I was able to catch it before it got to the the crippling stage!
+In my case, avoiding acidifying foods like artificial sweeteners, cheese, whole milk, and soda, helped even more.
+My gout attacks were less rapid and explosive, therefore, I was able to catch it before it got to that crippling stage!

-So, eating more alkaline-forming foods to a diet plays a role in becoming GOUTPROOF!
+Eating more alkalizing foods instead of acidifying ones plays a role in becoming GOUTPROOF!